"Everyone dies not everyone really lives" ~ Braveheart.

 - Subscribe to a free online course.
 Anything that takes your fancy.
 Sites like Coursera, Udemy, Lynda, Skillshare, Alison, edX and Khan Academy offer many free courses covering just about anything you can imagine.

 - Practice mindfulness … live in the moment.

 - If you hate your job, then leave it.
 It doesn’t have to be tomorrow but start making a plan … build an escape plan or Plan B. Be daring take a chance.

 - Start a business or a side hustle.

 - Clear away all baggage like so-called “friends”, limiting thoughts, excess physical stuff, redundant ideas and relationships

 - Become more spiritual.
 Practice or follow whatever suits you best.

 - Listen more.
-You’ve possibly become an “advice monster”.
-Arrogantly believing “been there done that, so I know what’s best for you”!
+With age you’ve possibly become an “advice monster”.
+Arrogantly believing that “been there done that, so I know what’s best for you”!

 - Don’t always believe the news or opinions of other so-called “experts”.

 - Don’t share blindly on social media.
 Verify any suspect articles on sites like Snopes.